TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Naturally, if you wish to add a completely new language to the repository, you'll need to follow this repository structure.
 Now, let's get to the rules!

+### Docs

+Meanwhile, the docs folder contains all of the documentation relevant to the code in the repo.
+More specifically, we try to write articles for every code snippet in the repo, so you'll find all of those here.

+While the archives folder is organized by language, the docs folder is organized by project.
+Each project folder contains a rule set (`index.md`) and a collection of articles organized by language name.

+For example, the `_hello_world` directory contains an `index.md` which houses the rules for the project and several articles such as:

+- `python.md`
+- `lisp.md`
+- `bash.md`
+- etc.

+If you plan to add a new project, please make note of the directory structure.

 ## Naming Conventions